Nice3point/RevitExtensions/Readme.md

     .Round()
 ```

-Extensions include annotations to help ReShaper parse your code and report warnings when a method may return null or the value returned by the method is not used in your code.
+Extensions integrate seamlessly with modern .NET features like Nullable types and Generics, giving you greater flexibility and control over your code.

 ## Installation